phiniezyc/brave_notes/README.md

 # Brave_Notes...
-Brave Note Taking App For the brave browser
+Brave Note Taking App For The brave browser